nuxeh/url-bot-rs/README.md

 * `./config.toml`

-A default configuration is provided as `config.toml` in the repository.
+A default configuration is provided as `example.config.toml` in the repository.

 This may include:
 - Address of the IRC server to connect to
 - Connection credentials
 - The nick the bot will use when joining the server
 - Channels to join on the server

+It is also possible to configure a number of optional features for the bot's operation, specified in the section `[features]`:

+- `mask_highlights` (bool) inserts invisible characters to defeat highlight regexes
+- `send_notice` (bool) causes the bot to respond with notices rather than private messages
+- `report_metadata` (bool) if enabled, causes image metadata to be reported
+- `report_mime` (bool) if enabled, causes mime types to be reported, if no other title or metadata is found.

 A sqlite database may be provided, by specifying a path with `--db=<path>`.
 If this option is given, the bot will initialise the database if it doesn't